dawnscribbler/dawnscribbler.github.io/_posts/2019-11-24-save-yourself-and-us.md

 layout: post
 title: Save yourself and us!
 comments: false
-description: "Jesus was at home in Capernaum."
+description: "Jesus and the repentant thief."
-keywords: "paralytic, healing, forgiving sins"
+keywords: "King of the Universe, dying on the cross, forgiving sins"
 ---

 [Our Lord Jesus Christ, King of the Universe (Solemnity) ](https://www.ewtn.com/catholicism/daily-readings/2019-11-24)